JamTru/Terraform-Ansible-Deployment-Project/README.md

 - Creates a single database instance using the same t2.micro instance type with the same AMI as the application instances
 - Launches the database instance in a public subnet

+S3
+- Stores the terraform state file in the cloud

 ### Ansible